WitchDevelops/WitchDevelops.github.io/README.md

 * improve the technical documentation project

-* create a portfolio site with a project gallery.
+* write a webpage with my CV and skills

 * learn React

 * learn Bootstrap

+* create a portfolio site with project gallery (for now it is a quick build using CMS, but I plan to hard code it, using all the technologies I learned)

+## In progress:

+* learn Angular - building a to-do app